Theory of impetus: The tunnel experiment and oscillatory motion

 The Buridan impetus theory developed one of the most important thought experiments in the history of science, the 'tunnel-experiment'.
-This experiment incorporated oscillatory and pendulum motion into dynamical analysis and the science of motion for the first time.
+This experiment incorporated oscillatory and pendulum motion into dynamical analysis and the science of motion.
 It also established one of the important principles of classical mechanics.
-The pendulum was crucially important to the development of mechanics in the 17th century.
 The tunnel experiment also gave rise to the more generally important axiomatic principle of Galilean, Huygenian and Leibnizian dynamics, namely that a body rises to the same height from which it has fallen, a principle of gravitational potential energy.
-As Galileo Galilei expressed this fundamental principle of his dynamics in his 1632 Dialogo:

-The heavy falling body acquires sufficient impetus [in falling from a given height] to carry it back to an equal height.
+As Galileo Galilei expressed this fundamental principle of his dynamics in his 1632 Dialogo: "The heavy falling body acquires sufficient impetus [in falling from a given height] to carry it back to an equal height."

-This imaginary experiment predicted that a cannonball dropped down a tunnel going straight through the Earth's centre and out the other side would pass the centre and rise on the opposite surface to the same height from which it had first fallen, driven upwards by the gravitationally created impetus it had continually accumulated in falling to the centre.
-This impetus would require a violent motion correspondingly rising to the same height past the centre for the now opposing force of gravity to destroy it all in the same distance which it had previously required to create it.
-At this turning point the ball would then descend again and oscillate back and forth between the two opposing surfaces about the centre infinitely in principle.
-The tunnel experiment provided the first dynamical model of oscillatory motion, specifically in terms of A-B impetus dynamics.
+This imaginary experiment postulated that a cannonball dropped into a tunnel going straight through the Earth's centre and out the other side would pass the centre and rise on the opposite side to the same height from which it had first fallen.
+It explained that this would be due to the gravitationally created impetus accumulated in the ball's descent being destroyed by gravity operating in the opposite direction once it passed the centre.
+The ball would then oscillate back and forth from one end of the tunnel to the other, indefinitely.
+The tunnel experiment provided the first dynamic model of oscillatory motion, specifically in terms of A–B impetus dynamics.

-This thought-experiment was then applied to the dynamical explanation of a real world oscillatory motion, namely that of the pendulum.
-The oscillating motion of the cannonball was compared to the motion of a pendulum bob by imagining it to be attached to the end of an immensely long cord suspended from the vault of the fixed stars centred on the Earth.
-The relatively short arc of its path through the distant Earth was practically a straight line along the tunnel.
-Real world pendula were then conceived of as just micro versions of this 'tunnel pendulum', but with far shorter cords and bobs oscillating above the Earth's surface in arcs corresponding to the tunnel as their oscillatory midpoint was dynamically assimilated to the tunnel's centre.
+The experiment has been applied to the dynamic explanation of oscillatory motion in a pendulum.
+In this, the motion of the cannonball is likened to that of a pendulum bob imagined to be attached to the end of an immensely long cord suspended from the vault of the fixed stars.
+The relatively short arc of its path through the Earth is essentially a straight line along the tunnel.
+Actual pendula could be seen as tiny versions of this tunnel pendulum: they oscillate above the Earth's surface in arcs corresponding to the tunnel, as their oscillatory midpoint was dynamically assimilated to the tunnel's centre.